ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 The system exposes some PVs for controlling operation, and getting feedback for the user through `pv_server.py`.
 The [pcaspy](https://pcaspy.readthedocs.io/en/latest/tutorial.html) module is used to achieve this, similarly to the BlockServer.

-***There is no access security in the EPICS sense.
-However, writing to read only PVs is ignored by the driver.***
+There is no access security in the EPICS sense.
+However, writing to read only PVs is ignored by the driver.

 PV Name      | Access | Description
 :--- | :--- | :---
-`RAND`       | R      | A random number for testing that the server is responsive `MSG`        | R      | A human readable message describing the current collision status.
-This *could* be added to the spangle banner.
-`NAMES`      | R      | A list of the names read from `config.py` `MODE`       | R/W    | A 3-bit binary number of the operating mode (see `OperatingMode` class): bit 0 = `AUTO_STOP`, bit 1 = `AUTO_LIMIT`, bit 2 = close the program.
+`AUTO_LIMIT` | R/W    | Automatically send new limits to all motors whenever new dynamic limits are calculated.
+If 0, the limits from `config.py` are sent instead.
 Writing to this PV will cause the dynamic limits to be recalculated.
 `AUTO_STOP`  | R/W    | Automatically issue a `.STOP` command to any moving motors, when a collision is detected.
 If 0, no `.STOP` commands will be sent.
 Writing to this PV will cause the dynamic limits to be recalculated.
-`AUTO_LIMIT` | R/W    | Automatically send new limits to all motors whenever new dynamic limits are calculated.
-If 0, the limits from `config.py` are sent instead.
+`CALC`       | W      | Writing any number to this PV will cause the dynamic limits to be recalculated.
+`COARSE`     | R/W    | The initial coarse step used when seeking limits. `OVERSIZE` is also updated so that the relationship `4 * OVERSIZE = COARSE` is maintained.
 Writing to this PV will cause the dynamic limits to be recalculated.
-`SAFE`       | R      | Value is 0 if any collisions have occurred, otherwise 1.
-`HI_LIM`     | R      | A list of the upper dynamic limits for each motor axis.
-`LO_LIM`     | R      | A list of the lower dynamic limits for each motor axis.
-`TRAVEL`     | R      | A list of the distance to the closest dynamic limit for each motor axis.
-If the axis is at either of its limits, this will be 0. ***I'm not sure if this is useful to anyone***
-`TRAV_F`     | R      | A list of the distance from the current position to the upper limit for each motor axis.
-`TRAV_R`     | R      | A list of the distance from the current position to the lower limit for each motor axis.
-Should always be a negative number.
 `COLLIDED`   | R      | A list of values for each body.
 Value will be 1 is a collision has been detected on that body.
-`OVERSIZE`   | R/W    | The additional distance added to the faces of each bodies, to make collisions easier to detect. `COARSE` is also updated so that the relationship `4 * OVERSIZE = COARSE` is maintained.
+`FINE`       | R/W    | The fine step used when seeking limits.
 Writing to this PV will cause the dynamic limits to be recalculated.
-`COARSE`     | R/W    | The initial coarse step used when seeking limits. `OVERSIZE` is also updated so that the relationship `4 * OVERSIZE = COARSE` is maintained.
+`HI_LIM`     | R      | A list of the upper dynamic limits for each motor axis.
+`LO_LIM`     | R      | A list of the lower dynamic limits for each motor axis.
+`MODE`       | R/W    | A 3-bit binary number of the operating mode (see `OperatingMode` class): bit 0 = `AUTO_STOP`, bit 1 = `AUTO_LIMIT`, bit 2 = close the program.
 Writing to this PV will cause the dynamic limits to be recalculated.
-`FINE`       | R/W    | The fine step used when seeking limits.
+`MSG`        | R      | A human readable message describing the current collision status.
+This *could* be added to the spangle banner.
+Typical messages include `No collisions detected.`, `Collision expected in 0.9s - 1.0s`, `Collision on Name1, Name2`
+`NAMES`      | R      | A list of the names read from `config.py` `OVERSIZE`   | R/W    | The additional distance added to the faces of each bodies, to make collisions easier to detect. `COARSE` is also updated so that the relationship `4 * OVERSIZE = COARSE` is maintained.
 Writing to this PV will cause the dynamic limits to be recalculated.
+`RAND`       | R      | A random number for testing that the server is responsive `SAFE`       | R      | Value is 0 if any collisions have occurred, otherwise 1.
-`TIME`       | R      | The time taken to calculate the last set of dynamic limits `CALC`       | W      | Writing any number to this PV will cause the dynamic limits to be recalculated.
+`TIME`       | R      | The time taken to calculate the last set of dynamic limits `TRAV_F`     | R      | A list of the distance from the current position to the upper limit for each motor axis.
+`TRAV_R`     | R      | A list of the distance from the current position to the lower limit for each motor axis.
+Should always be a negative number.
+`TRAVEL`     | R      | A list of the distance to the closest dynamic limit for each motor axis.
+If the axis is at either of its limits, this will be 0. ***I'm not sure if this is useful to anyone***

 ### Graphic Visualiser
 The visualiser is started with the main program, and can be found in `render.py`.

+The visualiser runs in its own thread, and iterates every 50 ms to draw each frame.
+It updates the graphic by monitoring the `.DRBV` PVs of each axis, and through a `RenderParams` object containing the soft limits, the collision status, and the duration of the most recent limit calculation. ***Could make it talk to the collision detection thread directly for collision info***

 ![Screenshot](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_developers_manual/collision_detection/images/ScreenShot.png)

-## A title...

 ### Op modes

-### A note on dial *vs* user coords

 ### Describing Instrument Geometry